privyr/contact-form-integration/README.md

 ### Uplauncher Contact form
 If you are using uplauncher contact form or any other contact form with no button of type submit, simply copy this code and paste in your site.
+`NOTE: Use either of id or class for form and button, whichever available.`

 ```html
 <!-- --- Privyr Contact Form Integration ---  -->